General Dynamics F-16 in 1/72 scale : kit review & modelling report

 was left to dry for 72 hours.

 (1) The main gear legs are bit awkward and a few extra details from thin wire added in the gear bays.
+The normal (non-bulged) doors and standard wheels are in the kit and correct for this scheme.
 Some PROMODELLER black wash was applied inside the gear bays and on the gear legs.
 But the remainder of the aircraft is splendidly clean!

-(2) The vertical tail was fitted and any tiny gaps filled with white glue, this needs no extra painting.
+(2) The vertical tail with the long parachute fairing was fitted and any tiny gaps filled with white glue, this needs no extra painting.
 The MLU type stiffener plates on the upper fuselage was handpainted with a fine brush in orange.

 (3) The nose pitot was made from a metal needle.